-The league administrator will pay each conference coordinator \$50.00 for each team in his/her conference(s), if they complete the following:
+The league's executive director will pay each conference coordinator \$50.00 for each team in his/her conference(s), if they complete the following:

 - a.
-Make sure that all applicable fees for all teams are paid and sent to the league administrator (to be paid by the sponsoring bowling center) no later than February 1st. - b.
-Turn all rosters and other required paperwork into the league administrator by the dates specified on the paperwork - c.
+Make sure that all applicable fees for all teams are paid and sent to the league administrator (to be paid by the sponsoring bowling center) no later than October 1 of the current season. - b.
+Turn all rosters and other required paperwork into the league' executive director by the dates specified on the paperwork. - c.
 Make sure a quality digital photograph of the conference's All-Conference and All-Honors team is posted in the league's Facebook group. - d.
 Statistics are uploaded to GoBowlingMinnesota.com within 4 days of each conference meet. - e.
-Submit results of the conference tournament results to the league office.
+Submit results of the conference tournament(s) to the league's executive director within 12 hours of completion.

-1.09 Team Coaches/Coach/managers
+1.09 Team Coaches/Managers

-Coach/managers must be at least 18 years of age and out of high school.
-All coaches that work with bowlers during practices must complete Safesport training by no later than January 15, 2022.
-[Safesport training is currently free for any member of the United States Bowling Congress (USBC)].
-Head coaches/managers shall be identified by the owner/manager of a team's sponsoring bowling center.
+Coaches or team managers must be at least 18 years of age and out of high school.
+All coaches that work with bowlers during practices must complete Safesport training by no later than September 8th of the current season.
+[Safesport training is free for any member of the United States Bowling Congress (USBC)].
+All coaches must read, understand, and agree to abide by the league's code of conduct policies and shall complete the online agreement at GoBowlingMinnesota.com.
+Head coaches/managers shall be selected by the owner/manager of a team's sponsoring bowling center.
 If the bowling center's owner/manager chooses to give up his right to name a head coach/manager then the head coach/manager will be voted in by the parents of the participating bowlers.
 A family shall get one vote for each child it has participating.
-A coach/manager can coach more than one team in the conference but must appoint another adult to represent one of the teams at matches.
-Each team must have an adult representative at every meet or a team will not be allowed to compete.
-A team will forfeit a game if an adult representative is not present.
-Anyone that manages a team, even for a single meet, should be added to the official roster as a head or assistant coach.
-It is highly recommended that all coaches go through Bowling Coach Training from the U.S. Bowling Academy, as well as ASEP training (American Sport Education Program http://www.asep.com).
+A coach/manager can coach more than one team in the conference but must appoint another adult to represent one of the teams during competitions.
+Each team shall have an adult representative at every competition and may be made to forfeit any game in which an adult representative is/was not present.
+It is recommended that anyone that manages a team during competitions should be added to the team's information tracker.
+It is highly recommended that all coaches go through bowling coach training offered by the United States Bowling Academy or the United States Bowling Congress.